-Mr. Leport stated that Staff is recommending approval of the Plan of Finance and adoption of the Fifty-fifth Supplemental Resolution, each in the form presented, with any bonds issued pursuant thereto to be offered by a future Official Statement or Official Statements.
+Mr. Leport stated that Staff is recommending approval of the Plan of Finance and adoption of the Fifty-seventh Supplemental Resolution, each in the form presented, with any bonds issued pursuant thereto to be offered by a future Official Statement or Official Statements in the form presented.

-Member Pat Martin moved the approval of the Plan of Finance and adoption of the Fifty-Fifth Supplemental Resolution in substantially the form presented.
-His motion was seconded by Representative

-Bailey, and, upon the affirmative vote of the eight (8) members present, the Chair declared the motion adopted.
+Representative Bailey moved the approval of the Plan of Finance and adoption of the Fiftyseventh Supplemental Resolution in substantially the form presented.
+His motion was seconded by Member Martin, and, upon the affirmative vote of the eight (8) members present, the Chair declared the motion adopted.

-A copy of the Plan of Finance, Fifty-Fifth Supplemental Resolution and Form of the Official Statement are attached as Exhibit A.
+A copy of the Plan of Finance, Fifty-seventh Supplemental Resolution and Form of the Official Statement are attached as Exhibit B.